MuonPi/muondetector/README.md

             "Project ERROR: unknown module(s) in QT: svg" there is missing library "libqt5svg5-dev".

-            Also for some plots you need to install "libqwt-qt5-dev".
+            You also need to install "libqwt-qt5-dev".